Do Go On - 448 - The Curse of the Lottery Winner

 Emperor Augustus was leading the Roman Empire at the time,

-and Rome was in desperate need of repair, but citizens were already heavily taxed.
+and Rome was in desperate need of repair,

-So he needed to come up with another way to raise funds.
+so he needed to come up with another way to raise funds.

 This is why he introduced the lottery.

-Essentially, you could buy a ticket and you could win a prize
+Essentially, you could buy a ticket,

-that was not of unequal value.
-What does that mean?
-I introduced the lottery.
-Essentially, you could buy a ticket and you could win a prize that was not of unequal value.
+and you could win a prize that was not of unequal value.

 What does that mean?